L-Johnstone/DIYRheoHub.github.io/_portfolio/project1.md

 ---
 A fun simple project to measure the viscosity of simple Newtonain and non-Newtonain fluids {:.list-inline}
-- Cost: $
+Cost: $
-- Difficulty: XX
+Difficulty: XX
-- Requirements: 3D printer
+Requirements: 3D printer

--
-- Check out [the paper](https://pubs.acs.org/doi/10.1021/acs.jchemed.4c01490) for more info.
+Check out [the paper](https://pubs.acs.org/doi/10.1021/acs.jchemed.4c01490) for more info.
-- Türkçe: Coming Soon!